 "a technical character" [SPEC]

-The BSI Weekend is under way, and that means that the Thursday evening Distinguished Speaker Lecture officially kicked things off.
+The BSI 2012 Weekend officially began with the Thursday evening Distinguished Speaker Lecture.
 In this case, we were honored to have Dr. Lisa Sanders join us.

 Dr. Sanders has written a column for the New York Times since 2002 called "Diagnosis" and it is this column that was the basis of her becoming the technical adviser for House, M.D.
 She is also the author of Every Patient Tells a Story.
 She joined us at the Manhattan Club on January 12 to give the talk "Is Holmes Crazy as a Fox, or Just Plain Crazy?"